Basic Usage Tutorial#

 4. Load EEG Data#

-Neurodent supports multiple data formats:
+Neurodent supports multiple data formats through LongRecordingOrganizer (LRO):

 lro = core.LongRecordingOrganizer(